 The NA should support all the different radio modes specified for compliance of its radio interface, to allow for adaptation of operational parameters to the radio environment in the chosen channel.
 Such adaptation allows for more efficient use of the available spectrum and benefits the performance of the whole system.

-Support for multiple access technologies

-The dynamic spectrum allocation and access network setup procedure should be able to support different access network technologies.

-Support for coordination among multiple access networks

-The dynamic spectrum allocation and access network setup procedure should be able to support the operating of an access network coordinated through CIS with neighboring ANS.

 Access network setup-specific attributes

 AN setup covers essentially all base configuration parameters of the IEEE 802 technologies as well as the base attributes describing the network structure.